The Invasion (Doctor Who): Original soundtrack

 Two of Harper's original tracks ("The Dark Side of the Moon" and "The Company") were included on the 4-disc edition of the album Doctor Who: The 50th Anniversary Collection, with the 11-disc edition containing an additional two ("Brigadier-Lethbridge Stewart" and "Mysteries").
-The complete original score, including unused cues and Radiophonic effects by Brian Hodgson, will be released on CD and LP in 2018.
-The complete original soundtrack was released on 14 September 2018. including Radiophonic effects by Brian Hodgson.
-It was released on LP 28 September 2018, omitting some effects.
+The complete original soundtrack was released on CD and digitally on 14 September 2018, including Radiophonic effects by Brian Hodgson.
+It was released on vinyl on 28 September 2018, omitting some effects.